inventwo/ioBroker.vis-2-widgets-inventwo/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added option to click through universal widget
+- Fixed state not used then oid is left empty
+- Added options to control table row line width and color
+- Removed table background color to allow transparency

 ### 0.3.2 (2025-07-11)
 * Support font styles in table widget (#78)
 * Added border and shadow options for table widget (#78)